Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 Duke Performance Insights

-- The Blue Devils outscore opponents by 19.8 points per game (scoring 84 points per game to rank 41st in college basketball while allowing 64.2 per outing to rank 61st in college basketball) and have a +119 scoring differential overall.
+- The Blue Devils outscore opponents by 19.8 points per game (scoring 84 points per game to rank 41st in college basketball while giving up 64.2 per contest to rank 61st in college basketball) and have a +119 scoring differential overall.

-- The 34.5 rebounds per game Duke averages rank 139th in college basketball, and are 5.3 more than the 29.2 its opponents collect per outing.
+- The 34.5 rebounds per game Duke averages rank 139th in the country, and are 5.3 more than the 29.2 its opponents pull down per outing.

+- Duke connects on 1.3 more threes per contest than the opposition, 8 (119th in college basketball) compared to its opponents' 6.7.

-- The Blue Devils' 109.1 points per 100 possessions on offense rank 15th in college basketball, and the 83.3 points they allow per 100 possessions rank 78th in college basketball.
+- The Blue Devils rank 15th in college basketball with 109.1 points scored per 100 possessions, and 78th in college basketball defensively with 83.3 points conceded per 100 possessions.

-- Duke has won the turnover battle on average this season, committing 8.7 per game (17th in college basketball action) while forcing 12 (199th in college basketball).
+- Duke has come up on top in the turnover battle by 3.3 turnovers per game, committing 8.7 (17th in college basketball play) while forcing 12 (199th in college basketball).

 Arkansas Performance Insights